Non-Negotiable Rule #3 Build Rapport with The Audience

 Another way to build rapid rapport is to ask questions and get your audience involved early on.
 Find out what they want as it pertains to your topic.
 Also, remember to say thank you for asking the question.
 For example, “That is a great question, thank you for asking it.”

 The opposite is also true.
 Do not make your volunteer feel uncomfortable when they volunteer by putting them in an uncomfortable position.
 Or by forcing someone who does not want to volunteer, to volunteer.
 Just like in the previous blog, when the speaker yelled from the stage at the event planner and said that he is not stopping even though he was way over his speaking time.
 The audience felt the blow!
 Consequently, he was not invited back because he was rude to the event planner and to the audience.
 Always be gracious and kind.
 Remember, when you love on your audience, they will love you back.
+You can even build rapport with a virtual audience.

 Non-negotiable Rule #4: Over Deliver without Overwhelming